-Before you start, a new login shell is needed because the environment variable "IDL_PATH" must include the idlastro package.
-Change your current directory with the command $cd \sim/lndrs/idl$.
+Before you start, a new login shell is needed for the environment variable "IDL_PATH" to include the idlastro package.
+Change your current directory with the command cd ~/lndrs/idl.
 Then, type idl, which starts the IDL programming environment.
-If you want to use the software from within another directory, you have to add the " $\sim/lndrs/idl$ " directory to the "IDL_PATH" environment variable.
+If you want to use the software from within another directory, you have to add the "~/lndrs/idl" directory to the "IDL_PATH" environment variable.